Fort Worth Meacham International Airport: History

 In April 2006 low-cost carrier Skybus Airlines expressed interest in operating out of the airfield as it started operations in 2007, but it folded before the repeal of the Wright Amendment in 2014.

 On 16 April 2008, the American Airways Hangar and Administration Building, constructed at the airport in 1933, was added to the National Register of Historic Places.

 On 15 January 2015, the airport advisory board voted to permanently close runway 9/27 to make room for additional hangars.
 The runway had been closed for about a year due to deteriorating pavement.

-In 2018, city officials and company founder David Neeleman hinted that a proposed low-cost carrier, tentatively named Moxy, now named Breeze Airways may operate from Meacham starting in 2020.
+In 2018, city officials and company founder David Neeleman hinted that a proposed low-cost carrier, tentatively named Moxy, now named Breeze Airways, may operate from Meacham starting in 2020.
 Due to COVID-19 Breeze's launch has been delayed.
 City aviation director at the time Bill Welstead denied holding discussions with Moxy but confirmed that Frontier Airlines and Allegiant Air were interested in serving the airport.
 Although the city has recently spent millions of dollars on several projects to improve airport facilities for general aviation, Welstead claimed that the city was not actively planning to build adequate terminal parking for passengers, which he said would be necessary before commercial airline service could begin.

-Current operations
+Operations

-Meacham is currently used for general aviation purposes.
+As of April 2026, Meacham is used for general aviation purposes.
 Several companies operate aircraft services at the airport, including a division of the U.S. defense contractor Alliant Techsystems (ATK) and Texas Aviation Services.
 An aviation museum (open weekends and by appointment during the week) is located in Hangar 33S on the airport's south side, at the end of Ellis Street.
 The terminal building houses several ATK employees, some Fort Worth city departments (mainly Aviation and Housing Development), a branch of Enterprise Rent-A-Car, and several aviation-related businesses.
 The Civil Air Patrol operates two squadrons at Meacham, the Fort Worth Senior Squadron, and the Phoenix Composite Squadron.
 There are two FBOs operating on the field: Modern Aviation and Texas Jet.
 In 2020 the FBO Cornerstone Air Center closed its doors.
 In the summer of 2024 the old American Aero FBO owned by Robert Bass was sold to Modern Aviation.